zio/zio-http/docs/dsl/handler_aspect.md

 printSource("zio-http-example/src/main/scala/example/AuthenticationClient.scala")
 ```

-## Authentication HandlerAspects
+## Authentication Handler Aspects

 There are several built-in `HandlerAspect`s that can be used to implement authentication in ZIO HTTP:

-1. **Basic Authentication**: The `basicAuth` and `basicAuthZIO` middleware can be used to implement basic authentication.
+1. **Basic Authentication**: The `basicAuth` and `basicAuthZIO` handler aspect can be used to implement basic authentication.
-2. **Bearer Authentication**: The `bearerAuth` and `bearerAuthZIO` middleware can be used to implement bearer authentication.
+2. **Bearer Authentication**: The `bearerAuth` and `bearerAuthZIO` handler aspect can be used to implement bearer authentication.
 We have to provide a function that validates the bearer token.
 3. **Custom Authentication**: The `customAuth`, `customAuthZIO`, `customAuthProviding`, and `customAuthProvidingZIO` handler aspects can be used to implement custom authentication.
 We have to provide a function that validates the request.

 ### Basic Authentication Example